programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 ```

-Now that we have stored the plot in the variable p1, we can easily modify the color scale.
-To manually specify colors, we can use the scale_color_manual() function and provide a vector of color values.
+Now that we have stored the plot in the variable `p1`, we can easily modify the color scale.
+To manually specify colors, we can use the `scale_color_manual()` function and provide a vector of color values.
 In this case, we will use colors that [R has already defined](http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf).
 We could also use hexadecimal codes for specific colors.
-As you see, [scale_colour_manual()](http://ggplot2.tidyverse.org/reference/scale_manual.html) takes a compulsory argument (`values =`), namely a vector with the names of colors.
+As you see, [`scale_colour_manual()`](http://ggplot2.tidyverse.org/reference/scale_manual.html) takes a compulsory argument (`values =`), namely a vector with the names of colors.

 ```